zvictor/PocketFlow-Typescript/docs/utility_function/llm.md

     pass
 ```

-> ⚠️ Caching conflicts with Node retries, as retries yield the same result.
+{% hint style="danger" %}
->
+⚠️ Caching conflicts with Node retries, as retries yield the same result.

-> To address this, you could use cached results only if not retried.
+To address this, you could use cached results only if not retried.
-{: .warning }
+{% endhint %}

 ```python
 from functools import lru_cache